hanchau/glogging/content/post/understanding_hyperloglog.md

 Let's look at it this way :
 Part A:
 Consider 2 binary strings - A = '1 _ _ _ _ _' and B = '0 _ _ _ _ _'.
 We can see that the first bit divides the set of all possible strings of length 6 into two halves.
-Similarly the first 2 bits divide the set of strings into 4 equal subsets.
+Similarly the first 2 bits divide the set of strings into 4 quarters.
 That's why we use an exponent 2.

 Part B: